-The educational programme is aimed at educating healthcare professionals and patients/carers of the potential and risk factors for the development of PML, its diagnosis and treatment, and the identification and management of possible sequelae.
+The educational programme is aimed at educating healthcare professionals (HCPs) and patients/carers of the potential and risk factors for the development of PML, its diagnosis and treatment, and the identification and management of possible sequelae.

 The MAH shall ensure that in each Member State where Tysabri is marketed, all healthcare professionals and patients/carers who are expected to prescribe/use Tysabri have access to/are provided with the educational materials listed below.
 Prior to implementation, the MAH must agree on the content and format of the educational materials, including communication media, distribution modalities, and any other aspects of the programme, with the National Competent Authority.